swierkosz/ExecAsync/README.md

 ```
 buildscript {
     dependencies {
-        classpath "com.github.swierkosz:ExecAsync:1.1.0"
+        classpath "com.github.swierkosz:ExecAsync:1.2.0"
     }
 }
 ```
 ## Available tasks
-There are two tasks available:
+There are three tasks available:
 * StartApplicationAsync - a task for executing a process in the background
 * StartWebApplicationAsync - an extension to StartApplicationAsync that waits for URL to become available
+* StartConsoleApplicationAsync - an extension to StartApplicationAsync that waits for the specified pattern to match against console output

 ### StartApplicationAsync
 This task executes a process in the background.
 Parameters for starting a process are the same as for Gradle's [Exec].